CCBDA-UPC/Assignments-2025/Lab08.md

 - IoT (Internet of Things) communication between IoT devices (e.g., smart home devices, sensors) and control systems
 - Push Notifications in web applications

+### AWS Kinesis

+**AWS Kinesis** is a fully managed service designed to handle real-time streaming data.
+It allows you to collect, process, and analyze data streams at scale.
+It's commonly used for applications that need real-time data processing, such as data analytics, video processing, log analysis, or IoT data ingestion.

+Some common use cases for Kinesis include:
+- Real-time analytics on streaming data (e.g., monitoring and alerting).
+- Real-time dashboards.
+- Data processing pipelines.
+- Machine learning applications (e.g., predictive analytics based on streaming data).

 # Pre-lab homework

 ### **Understanding `kwargs` in Python:**